 (3) Chapel Road

 Chapel Road connects Mount Carmel Church to Hill Road.
 A walk from end to end takes about ten minutes on a winding, pebble-ridden road.
 You’ll narrowly miss being run over by honking autos many a time.
-As you walk past you will see the following in no particular order, and always entertaining: tailors, pizza shops, sweet shops, chaat places, groceries, snack shops, second hand book stores, boys playing gulli cricket, roosters crossing the road, men bargaining loudly over a match, Christ on the cross.
-Graffiti.
+As you walk along, you’ll also see the following in no particular order: tailors, pizza shops, sweet shops, chaat places, groceries, snack marts, second-hand book stores, boys playing gulli cricket, roosters elegantly crossing the road, men arguing loudly over a match.
+More graffiti.
 Never a dull moment.
 Many of the graffiti on Chapel Road is by the Bombay Art Project, an urban art project started in 2012 to celebrate Bollywood.

 (4) Carter Road